joshleecreates/instana-examples/kubernetes-quickstart-helm/README.md

             fieldPath: status.hostIP
 ```

-You can see an example of this in the robot-shop application.
+You can see an [example of this](https://github.com/instana/robot-shop/blob/55292e2199f2fb00a165b1f7d3045fe7f8922038/K8s/helm/templates/catalogue-deployment.yaml#L24) in the Robot Shop application helm chart.

 ## Step 3: Configure Supported Technologies
 Once the agent is installed and your applications are instrumented, any upstream or downstream services such as databases and messaging queues will be automatically discovered by the agent.
 For some technologies, specific configuration allows the Instana agent to collect additional data.
 You can check the list of supported technologies for any additional configuration steps based on the technologies that you have in use.